ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   -t, --type  string - The type of pinned keys to list.
 Can be "direct", "indirect", "recursive", or "all".
 Default: all.
   -q, --quiet bool   - Write just hashes of objects.
-Default: false.

 DESCRIPTION